boazbk/tcs/lec_06_loops.md

 NAND-TM programs, which add _loops_ and _arrays_ to NAND-CIRC.
 * See some basic syntactic sugar and equivalence of variants of Turing machines and NAND-TM programs.

 >_"The bounds of arithmetic were however outstepped the moment the idea of applying the [punched] cards had occurred; and the Analytical Engine does not occupy common ground with mere "calculating machines."" ...
-In enabling mechanism to combine together general symbols, in successions of unlimited variety and extent, a uniting link is established between the operations of matter and the abstract mental processes of the most abstract branch of mathematical science. "_, Ada Augusta, countess of Lovelace, 1843^[Translation of  "Sketch of the Analytical Engine" by L. F. Menabrea, Note A.]
+In enabling mechanism to combine together general symbols, in successions of unlimited variety and extent, a uniting link is established between the operations of matter and the abstract mental processes of the most abstract branch of mathematical science. "_, Ada Augusta, countess of Lovelace, 1843

 >_"What is the difference between a Turing machine and the modern computer?
 It's the same as that between Hillary's ascent of Everest and the establishment of a Hilton hotel on its peak."_ , Alan Perlis, 1982.